Sokkary/jobpot/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Test

+- Test cases for the smart contracts are located under `/truffle/test`
+- To run the tests, make sure you're inside `/truffle/test` folder and run `truffle test`